Fractional-order Spiking Neural Network: Introduction

 \section{Introduction}

-Neural networks have undergone substantial evolution in recent decades as researchers continuously explore models that more accurately capture the complexities of biological neural systems while maintaining strong performance.
-Traditional artificial neural networks (ANNs) have achieved remarkable success in various machine learning tasks \cite{hochreiter1997long,krizhevsky2012imagenet,simonyan2014very,lecun2015deep,vaswani2017attention,gu2023mamba}.
-However, they operate fundamentally differently from the mechanisms observed in biological neural systems, and the computational power required to run modern deep learning models far exceeds that of human brains \cite{dhar2020carbon}.
-This disparity has motivated the development of Spiking Neural Networks (SNNs) \cite{gallego2020event,yao2023spike,yao2024spike,li2022brain,zhu2022event,wu2021liaf,ge2024neuromorphic,wang2022signed}, which attempt to model neural activity more realistically by communicating through discrete spikes rather than continuous values.
-SNNs have demonstrated considerable potential for processing temporal information with high energy efficiency~\cite{roy2019towards,schuman2022opportunities,yin2021accurate,rao2022long,fang2021deep,zheng2021going,hu2024advancing}.
-Their event-driven computation paradigm allows for significant energy savings, particularly when implemented on neuromorphic hardware.
-Additionally, SNNs incorporate a temporal dimension inherently into their processing, making them naturally suited for tasks involving time-series data or real-time interactions with dynamic environments~\cite{yao2023attention,qiu2024gated,luo2024integer,yao2023sparser,yao2021temporal}.
-These properties position SNNs as promising candidates for applications where energy efficiency and temporal processing are critical considerations.
+Neural networks have evolved substantially as researchers continuously explore models that better reflect biological neural systems while maintaining strong performance.
+Traditional artificial neural networks (ANNs) excel across many tasks \citep{krizhevsky2012imagenet,lecun2015deep,vaswani2017attention} but differ from real biological mechanisms, and modern models require far more compute than the human brain \citep{dhar2020carbon}.
+This gap has motivated Spiking Neural Networks (SNNs) \citep{maass1997networks,ghosh2009spiking,lee2016training,wu2018spatio,zheng2021going,zhou2022spikformer}, which model neural activity more realistically by communicating through discrete spikes rather than continuous values.
+Their event-driven computation paradigm allows for significant energy savings, particularly when implemented on neuromorphic hardware ~\citep{roy2019towards,pei2019towards}.
+Additionally, SNNs naturally handle time as part of their processing, making them well-suited for tasks with time-series data or real-time interactions in changing environments~\citep{yao2023attention,luo2024integer,yao2021temporal}.
+These features make SNNs strong candidates for applications that need both energy efficiency and good temporal processing.

-Despite these advantages, most existing SNN models rely on first-order ordinary differential equations (ODEs) to describe neuronal membrane voltage dynamics \cite{hunsberger2015spiking,hodgkin1952quantitative,wu2018spatio,eshraghian2023training}.
-These include the most commonly used Integrate-and-Fire (IF) and Leaky Integrate-and-Fire (LIF) models.